-Similar to the general population, heart disease and cancer are the two most common causes of death among Al/AN residents in this service area.
-However, unintentional injury ranks third in all cause mortality among Al/AN.
+Similar to the general population, cancer and heart disease are the two most common causes of death among Al/AN residents in this service area.
+Unintentional injury ranks fifth in all cause mortality among Al/AN, higher than the general population.